What is Homeowners Insurance and Do I Need it in NYC?

 In New York City, an apartment may typically be more expensive if it has a doorman or a security guard.

-The lobby must-have cameras to capture an intruder coming in, and some of the best or luxurious apartment buildings have multiple security guards or doormen on duty at the same time and have elevators where only the owner of a unit can enter as a result of a key installation or an ID card.
+The lobby must have cameras to capture an intruder coming in, and some of the best or most luxurious apartment buildings have multiple security guards or doorkeepers on duty simultaneously and have elevators where only the unit's owner can enter.
+As a result, a critical installation or an ID card.

-All of this is to say, the safer your apartment in New York City, the more you’ll save on insurance.
+All of this is to say that the safer your apartment in New York City is, the more you’ll save on insurance.

 A central fire station fire alarm system or living in a fire-resistant building also brings down the cost of your insurance.

-And since these types of apartments are in established and very safe neighborhoods with low or no crime rates, your policy will become even more manageable.
+And since these apartments are in established and very safe neighborhoods with low or no crime rates, your policy will become even more manageable.

 Is Condo Insurance the Same As Homeowner Insurance?